Strategy 1: Practice prevention: Mow to the ideal cutting height

 If your whole lawn is filled with weeds, it calls for draconian measures, and a dial sprayer attached to your garden hose is the answer (Photo 3).
 It’s fast and efficient.
 It’s just a matter of adding concentrated broadleaf killer to the pot, and setting the dial at the top to the mixture called for on the herbicide container—for example, 2-1/2 tablespoons per gallon of water.
 Then hook up the garden hose and apply an even treatment to the weedy areas.
 Clear the yard of toys, furniture and anything else that can get contaminated by overspray.
 And be sure to protect your flowers and bushes with plastic sheeting or cardboard.
 Remember that broadleaf killers will kill or harm anything with leaves—including your flowerbed.

-Travis Larson, an editor for The Family Handyman, will show you how to apply concentrated broadleaf herbicide to kill weeds in your yard.
+Travis Larson, an editor for The Family Handyman, will show you how to apply concentrated broadleaf herbicide to kill weeds in your yard in our video tutorial.

 Strategy 4: Kill perennial grassy weeds one by one